edammer/GOparallel/README.md

 ##  - Download "[SPECIES]_GO_AllPathways_with_GO_iea_[DATE]_symbol.gmt" from http://download.baderlab.org/EM_Genesets/current_release/
 ##  - (optional) Download go.obo from http://current.geneontology.org/ontology/go.obo
 ##    (Enables removal of redundant terms with option removeRedundantGOterms=TRUE)
-##  - Change parameters between the lines below, and execute with code sub-blocks 1-3 which follow.
+##  - Change parameters between the lines below, and execute GOparallel("") from function in source file GOparallel-FET.R.
 ##
 ##  - Input can be:
 ##    1) a .csv file with uniqueIDs (Symbol|otherID(s)...) or species-appropriate gene symbols in columns.